Learn more about the Apple iOS 15 Mail Privacy Protection update and what it means for you.

 Industry-wide and across any platform that tracks open rate, all marketers will receive a 100% open rate report on any emails for contacts using their Apple Mail app with MPP enabled.
 These are considered "false" opens.

 If a contact opens your email from their Apple Mail app with MPP enabled, they will not be added to any automation that uses the "Opens/reads email" trigger.
-In addition, they will not correctly meet any "Has opened" or "Has not opened" segment conditions for the following:

 - Advanced segmentation within a start trigger

 However, if a contact using the Apple Mail app with MPP enabled clicks a link in your email, we'll track that link click and record an open.
 They will then meet the automation trigger or action criteria.

 The "Resend a campaign" feature lets you resend your campaign in the following ways:

 - Create a new campaign based on this campaign

 - Send to new contacts since the email was originally sent